 The two main categories to explore when it comes to Cedar Fever are (1) preventing symptoms before they start and (2) reducing exposure to cedar pollen.

 What Are the Best Allergy Medicines for Cedar Fever Allergy Relief?

 Allergists agree that the best chance at cedar allergy relief is to take daily medicine (nasal steroid sprays) about one to two weeks before symptoms start (late November or early December).
 People with mild, sporadic allergy symptoms, however, may opt to take medication on an as-needed basis.

 The first line of defense to treat severe symptoms that many allergy specialists recommend are nasal steroid sprays and antihistamines, both of which are available in over-the-counter (non-prescription) and prescription forms.
 Allergists typically recommend that you try non-prescription treatment, then see an allergist for a prescription if you don’t feel sufficient relief.

-Nasal Steroid Sprays to Treat Cedar Fever
+Best Allergy Nasal Sprays to Treat Cedar Fever

 Nasal steroid sprays are medicines that help you breathe through your nose by reducing inflammation.
 Spraying your nasal mucous membranes reduces inflammation in the nose which reduces congestion and sinus pressure.
 Two of the leading sprays to consider are: